BB-Media-IT/Data-Hub/README.md

 ---

-## Audiovisual Identifier & Metadata
+## Audiovisual Identifiers & Metadata
 Our advanced algorithm aims to standardize different products by unifying content identifiers, allowing for streamlined metadata across our offerings.
 Updated weekly, it gathers information from various sources to generate our universal identification code known as BB UID.

 ### Features